snipcart/snipcart-october-buybutton/README.md

 Clone the repo in there and enjoy!

-You can rename any folder but make sure to update the namespace ;)
+You can see our blog post about it at : https://snipcart.com/blog/snipcart-octobercms-ecommerce-tutorial-got